mavantgarderc/nvim/README.md

 I'll appreciate any recommendations if you do by [gmail](manihabibinava@gmail.com).

-> F-Keys
-> They are available for OGs, but not a good idea to take the habbit (for sake of zen).
+> F-Keys are available for OGs, but not a good idea to take the habbit (for sake of zen).

 ## To Do
 - [x] `themepicker.lua` & `colors.lua`: Selecting & changing theme & filetype logic + related keymaps